-If you do need to perform further configuration, you have these choices:
+If you need to edit the configuration, you have these choices:

-- You can edit the configuration from the master node dashboard in Splunk Web, as described in "View the master dashboard".
+- You can edit the configuration from the master node dashboard in Splunk Web.
+See "Configure the master with the dashboard".

 - You can directly edit the

 server.conffile.
 To configure some advanced settings, you must edit this file.
 See "Configure the master with server.conf".

 - You can use the CLI.
 See "Configure the master with the CLI".

 After you change the master configuration, you must restart the master for the changes to take effect.

 Important: The master has the sole function of managing the other cluster nodes.
 Do not use it to index external data or to search the cluster.

 Changes that require caution

 Be careful when making changes to these settings: